sched-ext/scx/OVERVIEW.md

 This section discusses how sched_ext can enable users to run workloads on application-specific schedulers.

-### Why deploy custom schedulers rather than improving CFS?
+### Why deploy custom schedulers rather than improving EEVDF?

-Implementing application-specific schedulers and improving CFS are not conflicting goals.
-Scheduling features explored with sched_ext which yield beneficial results, and which are sufficiently generalizable, can and should be integrated into CFS.
-However, CFS is fundamentally designed to be a general purpose scheduler, and thus is not conducive to being extended with some highly targeted application or hardware specific changes.
+Implementing application-specific schedulers and improving EEVDF are not conflicting goals.
+Scheduling features explored with sched_ext which yield beneficial results, and which are sufficiently generalizable, can and should be integrated into EEVDF.
+However, EEVDF is fundamentally designed to be a general purpose scheduler, and thus is not conducive to being extended with some highly targeted application or hardware specific changes.

 Targeted, bespoke scheduling has many potential use cases.
-For example, VM scheduling can make certain optimizations that are infeasible in CFS due to the constrained problem space (scheduling a static number of long-running VCPUs versus an arbitrary number of threads).
+For example, VM scheduling can make certain optimizations that are infeasible in EEVDF due to the constrained problem space (scheduling a static number of long-running VCPUs versus an arbitrary number of threads).
 Additionally, certain applications might want to make targeted policy decisions based on hints